wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-using-kubernetes.md

 ## Deploy Streaming Integrator

-Siddhi app which consists the streaming integration logic can be deployed on kuberbetes using the siddhi operator.
+Siddhi app which consists the streaming integration logic can be deployed on kubernetes using the siddhi operator.

 Here we will creating a very simple Siddhi stream processing application that consumes events via HTTP, filers the input events on the type 'monitored' and logs the output on the console.
 This can be created using a SiddhiProcess yaml file as given below.